 - Demon Slaying: He catches demon spirits and traps them in his bag.

-- Difficult, but Awesome: Zhong Kui is not an easy mage to play, he has to get close to his enemies frequently, has to capture demons to help survive, and is one of the slowest characters in the game.
-However: all three of Zhong Kui's spells can deal tremendous damage, he has incredibly health steal, and is probably the tankiest mage in the game helps make up him having to get up close.
+- Difficult, but Awesome: Zhong Kui is not an easy mage to play; he constnatly has to get close to his enemies, has to capture demons to help himself survive, and is one of the slowest characters in the game.
+However, all three of Zhong Kui's spells can deal tremendous damage, he has incredible health steal, and being one of the the tankiest mages in the game helps make up him having to get up close.

 - Driven to Suicide: He passed the Imperial examinations with ease, which should have made him selected as a councilor.
 Instead, the Emperor had him cast out after seeing his ugly face, causing Zhong Kui to angrily hurl himself against the palace gates repeatedly until his body was broken from it.